 - ⅔ cups of lukewarm milk (160 grams)

 - ½ teaspoon of cinnamon or speculaas spices

 - 3½ tbsp soft unsalted butter (50 grams)

 - 1 cup of raisins

 - 1 tbsp of lemon juice

-Combine flour, sugar, salt and cinnamon or speculaas spices.
+- Combine flour, yeast, sugar, salt, baking soda (optional) and cinnamon or speculaas spices.
 Mix with a spoon

 - Add the milk and egg and combine with a wooden spoon